 A: Marriage.

-Q: If your wife keeps coming out of the kitchen to nag you, what
+Q: If your wife keeps coming out of the kitchen to nag you, what have you done wrong?

 A: Made her chain too long.